tituschewxj/tp/docs/DeveloperGuide.md

 1. User focuses on the command box.

-2. User presses the retrieve previous command hotkey (e.g. up arrow key).
+2. User presses the retrieve previous command hotkey.

 3. TAPro displays the successful command input in the command box.
    Use case ends.